 PHCD shall have the right to terminate or refuse to renew the Lease for failure by the resident to fulfill their obligations set forth in the Lease agreement and for serious or repeated violations by the resident of one (1) or more of the material terms of the Lease (including residents under the Homeless Pilot Program).
+PHCD will not terminate the tenancy on the basis or as a direct result of the fact that the person is a victim of domestic violence, economic abuse, technological abuse, dating violence, sexual assault or stalking.
 Termination may happen under the following circumstances: